DanielVallejo90/DanielVallejo90/README.md

 ---

 ## 💡 Projects
-Here are some projects I’ve contributed to:
+Some projects I have contributed to:
 - Mitortuga.es
 - Socialfood.social